 By Promit Mukherjee and Emma Rumney

-De Klerk won praise worldwide for his role in scrapping apartheid and he shared the Nobel Peace Prize with Mandela in 1993.
+He won praise worldwide for his role in scrapping apartheid and shared the Nobel Peace Prize with Mandela in 1993.
 The following year Mandela won South Africa’s first multi-racial elections with his African National Congress (ANC).

-In a message of condolence, President Cyril Ramaphosa paid tribute to de Klerk’s “vital role” in South Africa’s transition to democracy in the 1990s.
+President Cyril Ramaphosa paid tribute to de Klerk’s role in South Africa’s transition to democracy.

-Mandela’s foundation said in a separate statement that de Klerk would “forever be linked to Nelson Mandela in the annals of South African history”.
+Mandela’s foundation said de Klerk would “forever be linked to Nelson Mandela in the annals of South African history”.

-However, de Klerk’s role in the transition from minority white rule to democracy remains highly contested.
+However, de Klerk’s role in the transition from minority white rule remains controversial.